aws-samples/amazon-dynamodb-labs/content/game-player-data/join-games/Step2.en.md

 In the `UpdateExpression` parameter, you can see the changes you want to make to the entity.
 First you remove the `open_timestamp` attribute from the entity, and then you set the `start_time` attribute to the game’s start time.

+::alert[You can choose to run either the `start_game.py` python script or the AWS CLI command below.
+Both are provided to show different methods of interacting with DynamoDB.]

 Run this script in your terminal with the following command:

 ```shell